8 Eyes: Japanese version

 The Japanese version of the game is set in the Balkans in the late 19th century.
-The Ottoman Empire, which had barely survived due to the power balance among the great European powers, was beginning to feel the shadow of its survival.
-The seeds of various conflicts, which had been so densely packed that it was called the "Powder Keg of the Balkans," were now igniting all at once.
-Terrorism and assassinations of important people by the Free Armenian Army were already commonplace.
-With the dignity of the government in turmoil and pessimistic rumors and speculation abound, an incident occurred that made restoring public order the most urgent task for the British Empire, which had Ottoman Turkey as its protectorate.

 A research team was sent by the British Museum to investigate some newly discovered ruins.
 However, the entire team was brutally slaughtered, with their heads missing and their stomachs cut open.
 All of the artifacts they uncovered and their excavation journals were stolen.

 The perpetrator of the murders was a group led by Ruth Grandier, a female bandit known for her demonic worship who claimed that she and her group were fallen children of Lucifer.
 The College of Arms learned that Ruth's group stole artifacts which concealed demonic secrets and could be used in a dark ritual to resurrect demons.

 To stop Ruth, the College of Arms Seventh Division (which would eventually become the MI5) decided to send Baronet Sir Julian James Bond, the greatest swordsman in all of England.
 Sir Bond infiltrated the Balkans along with his pet eagle, Cutlass.